willduff/mixedreality-enthusiast-guide/docs/recommended-adapters-for-windows-mixed-reality-capable-pcs.md

 > [!NOTE]
 > We will be updating, making additions to and may be revising these Windows Mixed Reality PC adapter recommendations.
 Please check back regularly for the latest.

 Your [Windows Mixed Reality compatible PC](windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md) may not have the full-sized HDMI and USB 3.0 ports needed to connect your immersive headset.
 If that's the case, you'll need adapters to connect your headset.
+Some adapters may also require the addition of a coupler in order to connect to your PC and/or the headset cable.
 Below you'll find a list of adapter types you may need, and some recommendations on specific adapter models.

 ## Recommended display adapters